jmunixusers/presentations/welcome-to-vm.md

 There are times where you may want to preserve a copy of the virtual machine's state, such as before making a major change.
-To do this, go to the Machine menu, click Take snapshot, and then name the snapshot something meaninful and press Ok.
+To do this, go to the Machine menu, click Take snapshot, and then name the snapshot something meaningful and press Ok.
 Snapshots should not be used as a long-term retention policy.
-Over time, the cummulative size of the snapshots can grow quickly, taking up a large amount of disk space.
+Over time, the cumulative size of the snapshots can grow quickly, taking up a large amount of disk space.
 In general, it is best to keep the last couple of snapshots and to mostly focus on taking snapshots before making major changes to your virtual machine.